Macrometacorp/docs/docs/streams/kafka_on_gdn/kafka-java-client.md

 consumer.subscribe(Arrays.asList("<c8globals or c8locals>.<my-topic>"));
 ```

-The subscribe method will auto subscribe the consumer to the specified topic and subscription.
-One way to make the consumer listen on the topic is to set up a while loop.
-In this example loop, the consumer listens for messages, prints the contents of any received message, and then acknowledges that the message has been processed by commitAsync() method.
+The subscribe method automatically subscribes the consumer to the specified topic and subscription.

+One way to make the consumer listen to the topic is to set up a while loop.
+In this example loop, the consumer listens for messages, prints the contents of any received message, and then acknowledges that the message has been processed by the `commitAsync()` method.

 ```java
 while (true) {